City Council: General Information

 Unless referred to the City Manager at the meeting, communications are deemed noted and filed.

+Communications to the City Council are public record and will become part of the City’s electronic records, which are accessible through the City’s website.
 Please note: e-mail addresses, names, addresses, and other contact information are not required, but if included in any communication to the City Council, will become part of the public record.
-If you do not want your e-mail address or any other contact information to be made public, you may deliver communications via U.S. Postal Service or in person to the City Clerk office.
+If you do not want your e-mail address or any other contact information to be made public, you may deliver communications via U.S. Postal Service or in person to the City Clerk Department at 2180 Milvia Street.
 If you do not want your contact information included in the public record, please do not include that information in your communication.
+Please contact the City Clerk Department for further information.

 Back to Top